monarch-initiative/ontogpt/docs/functions.md

 This uses the `recipe` template and the [recipe_scrapers](https://github.com/hhursev/recipe-scrapers) package.
 The latter supports many different recipe web sites, so give your favorite a try.

+Pass a URL as the argument, or use the -R option to specify the path to a file containing one URL per line.

 Options:

 * `-R`, `--recipes-urls-file TEXT` - File with URLs to recipes to use for extraction.